-Prior to joining Wolf Greenfield, Andrew completed his PhD in chemistry from Columbia University.
-He has experience in several areas of chemistry including medicinal, bio- and materials chemistry.
-He began his career in chemistry at Cal State San Marcos where he performed research at Celgene in La Jolla, CA, as an intern in the medicinal chemistry department.
+Prior to joining Wolf Greenfield, Andrew completed his PhD in chemistry from Columbia University, with a focus in on materials chemistry.
+He has broad experience in many areas of chemistry including medicinal, bio and materials chemistry.
+He began his research in chemistry at Cal State San Marcos, where he performed research at Celgene in La Jolla, CA, as an intern in the medicinal chemistry department.
 He then pursued a Department of Energy internship at the National Renewable Energy Laboratory in Golden, CO, studying the photoelectrochemical production of hydrogen from water-splitting.
-He continued studying chemistry at Columbia University as an NSF graduate research fellow under Prof. Xavier Roy where his studies were at the intersection of chemistry and materials science, including topics such as superatoms, molecular clusters, molecular conductance, singlet fission, and battery materials.
+He continued his research in chemistry at Columbia University as an NSF graduate research fellow under Prof. Xavier Roy, where his studies were at the intersection of chemistry and materials science, including the topics of superatomic solids, molecular clusters, molecular conductance, singlet fission and battery materials.